Cervical cancer is when abnormal cells in the lining of the cervix grow in an uncontrolled way and eventually form a growth (tumour).

 Lymph nodes are also important in cancer.
 The tissue fluid that bathes the area containing the cancer, drains to the nearest lymph nodes.
 So if any cancer cells break away from the tumour, the first place they can go is to the nearest lymph nodes.

-When you have surgery for cervical cancer, your surgeon usually takes out some lymph nodes and sends them to the laboratory to be checked for cancer cells.
+When you have surgery for cervical cancer, your surgeon usually takes out some lymph nodes.
+They send them to the laboratory to check for cancer cells.

 Around 3,200 women are diagnosed with cervical cancer in the UK each year.
-About 2 out of every 100 cancers diagnosed in women (2%) are cervical cancers.
+That’s nearly 9 cases diagnosed every day.

 Cervical cancer is most common in women in their early 30’s.

 Trans men can also develop cervical cancer if they haven't had an operation to remove their womb and cervix (total hysterectomy).